Den3112/slovor/CONTRIBUTING.md

 Thanks for your interest in contributing!
 This document outlines the workflow, coding standards, and expectations for contributions to the Slovor Marketplace frontend.

+**Important:** For comprehensive project standards, guidelines, and best practices, see [AI_CONTRIBUTING_GUIDELINES.md](./AI_CONTRIBUTING_GUIDELINES.md).
+This is the single source of truth for all project standards.

 How to contribute
 - Fork the repository and create a feature branch: `git checkout -b feature/short-description`
 - Keep PRs focused and small — one change per PR when possible